Ph3nol/NotificationPusher/doc/create-an-adapter.md

 ## Create an adapter

-To create your own adapter, just create a class with taking care to extends `\Sly\NotificationPusher\Adapter\BaseAdapter` and implements `\Sly\NotificationPusher\Adapter\AdapterInterface` which contains some required methods:
+To create your own adapter, just create a class with taking care to extends `\Sly\NotificationPusher\Adapter\BaseAdapter`, which implicitly implements `\Sly\NotificationPusher\Adapter\AdapterInterface` which contains some required methods:

 * `push`: contains the adapter logic to push notifications
 * `supports`: return the token condition for using the adapter